 Master of Arts in Liberal Studies

 The Master of Arts in Liberal Studies is awarded for the completion of ten courses and a written master's thesis.
 There are two required courses: Modernity and Its Discontents (GLIB 5101), normally taken in the student’s first semester, and the Proseminar in Intellectual and Cultural History (GLIB 5301), taken after the student has an approved thesis topic.
-The remaining 24 credits are electives selected from the courses developed by the Committee on Liberal Studies and courses offered by other academic programs of The New School for Social Research: Anthropology, Economics, Historical Studies, Philosophy, Politics, Psychology, and Sociology.
+The remaining 24 credits are electives selected from the courses developed by the Committee on Liberal Studies and those offered by other academic programs of The New School for Social Research: Anthropology, Economics, Historical Studies, Philosophy, Politics, Psychology, and Sociology.

 Each student is assigned a faculty advisor, who helps students clarify their research interests and take advantage of the educational resources available at The New School to design a program of study that meets their needs and goals.